 By means of 3D breast measurement preceding the operation and by using flap transplants, every effort is made to obtain breasts of equal size during one operation.
 If additional correction is needed, the breast shape can be adjusted by means of adipose tissue transplantation in conjunction with nipple formation.

 Increasing the breast size by means of implants is a complicated procedure.
 In order to rebuild a beautiful and natural-looking breast, it is important to choose the correct size of the implant and the best place for inserting it.
 We use an incision in the armpit area and a semi-endoscopic method, with no scars left on the breast.

 A round prosthesis can rise too high while a drop-shape prosthesis implanted through the lower fold of the breast may slip down if the preparation preceding the surgery and the postoperative care are not thorough enough.

-In slim women implants are inserted under the pectoral muscle.
+In slim women, implants are inserted under the pectoral muscle.
 The pectoral muscle is insufficient to support the lower part of the implant.
 It is only covered by the skin and thin chest tissue underneath.

-Special acellular tissue matrix is used to prevent the implant from dropping down or to correct its position.
+A special acellular tissue matrix is used to prevent the implant from dropping down or to correct its position.
 It supports the lower part of the breast.